-In the case of deposits, this is the risk that in the event of a bank failure, the Commission's deposits may not be returned.
-The Federal Depository Insurance Corporation (FDIC) provides insurance for the Commission's deposits with financial institutions up to \$250,000 for the combined total of all savings deposits and unlimited coverage for non-interest bearing transaction accounts.
+Custodial credit risk is the risk that in the event of a bank failure, the Commission's deposits may not be returned.
+The Federal Depository Insurance Corporation (FDIC) provides insurance for the Commission's deposits up to \$250,000 for the combined total of all deposit accounts at each financial institution.
 Deposits in excess of FDIC coverage with institutions participating in the Oregon Public Funds Collateralization Program are considered fully collateralized.
-As of June 30, 2012, none of the Commission's bank balances were exposed to custodial credit risk.
+As of June 30, 2013, none of the Commission's bank balances were exposed to custodial credit risk.